Constrained Bandwidth Observation Sharing for Multi-Robot Navigation in Dynamic Environments via Intelligent Knapsack: Introduction

 To address the problem of minimizing the actual content of messages subject to bandwidth constraints, some initial work \cite{roth1,roth2} used greedy optimization to select observations to include in messages.
 While efficient, the method suffers poor scalability to more complex problems due to quickly decaying solution quality.
 More recent approaches have also explored using deep reinforcement learning to learn communication policies \cite{foerster,sukhbaatar}.
 While capable of scalability to very large scenarios, such learning-based approaches are usually not generalizable to a broader class of multi-robot navigation problems without extensive training.
 Thus, prioritizing generalizability over radical scalability, we are motivated to pursue an optimization-based approach for determining communications.

 Most recently, Marcotte et al. \cite{marcotte} proposed a method for optimizing multi-robot communication under bandwidth constraints using a bandit-based combinatorial optimization technique to select observations for inclusion in messages.
+Their approach, OCBC, represents the state of the art due to its efficient consideration of observation utility.
 However, the formulation relies on a broadcast-based communication scheme where messages are shared with all agents simultaneously.
 In practice, the utility of a particular piece of information for decision-making is often highly subjective to each individual agent.
 For example, the observation of some obstacle might only be useful to agents whose planned paths potentially run into that obstacle, and irrelevant to those far away.
 In that case, by sending messages only to those who need them, we can save communication bandwidth as well as computation power without sacrificing performance.
 Thus, we are motivated to formalize the above intuition into a pairwise communication scheme.

 In this paper, we present \textbf{Intelligent Knapsack (iKnap)}, a novel optimal communication scheme for multi-robot observation sharing during navigation in dynamic environments under bandwidth constraints.
 Our method builds on insights from inferential statistics and combinatorial optimization to develop a principled yet tractable solution suitable for real-world implementation.
 Our key contributions are: \begin{itemize} \item Modeling pairwise communication in a multi-robot system as graph-based multi-agent inference. \item Formulation of the optimal communication problem as a 0/1 knapsack problem, enabling direct and efficient combinatorial optimization of the tradeoff between information value and communication resource usage. \item Comprehensive empirical analysis of the proposed method's navigation performance in increasingly complex environments and adaptation to various resource levels and uncertainty conditions. \end{itemize}